Between the Lines

 Hired by Cinematronics the year after Space Wars is released, graphic artist and computer putterer Tim Skelly arrives to find the development labs bereft of technology and documentation.
 Working from scratch, Skelly pieces together the technology and creates some of the most interesting games in the arcades for Cinematronics, starting with Starhawk (1978), a hit game that resuscitates the company and keeps its 100 employees from the unemployment line.
 Some other notable entries by Skelly include Sundance (1978), Rip Off (1980), Star Castle (1980) and Armor Attack (1980).
 Historically significant is Skelly’s 1979 masterpiece Warrior, the first one-on-one fighting game, presaging later games such as Kung Fu and Street Fighter.
 Further product by Cinematronics include Tail Gunner (1979), Solar Quest (1981), and Cosmic Chasm (1983).

 One not-so-memorable game is Barrier (1978).
-If one plays it and is reminded of the simple LED football handheld games of the 70′s, such as Mattel’s Football or Coleco’s Electronic Quarterback, it’s not surprising.
+If one plays it and is reminded of the simple LED football handheld games of the 70’s, such as Mattel’s Football or Coleco’s Electronic Quarterback, it’s not surprising.
 One day Cinematronics owner Jim Pierce walks in with one such LED game and requests that newcomer Rob Patton knock off the concept as his first game for the company.
-Mentoring him is Skelly, but despite their efforts the end result is deemed unreleasable as a game and winds up shelved.
-Meanwhile, Rosenthal’s Vectorbeam company is anxious to find product to release while development of their upcoming game Tail Gunner progresses.
+Mentoring him is Skelly, but despite their efforts, the end result is deemed unreleasable as a game and winds up shelved.
+Meanwhile, Rosenthal’s Vectorbeam company is anxious to find a product to release while development of their upcoming game Tail Gunner progresses.
 As a bit of a joke on their former employee, Cinematronics sells the odious Barrier to Vectorbeam for release.

 Skelly eventually releases himself from Cinematronics, headhunted by coin-op maker Gremlin (later becoming SEGA/Gremlin) who offer him a royalty deal that his former employers won’t even consider.
 While working on color vector technology that results in games like Space Fury, a lawsuit is brought against Skelly and Gremlin by Cinematronics over infringements of their vector game patents, so Skelly decides to move into sprite-based raster graphics games.
-He is eventually lured to Chicago and D. Gottlieb and Co., and under a $40,000 per-game contract creates 1982′s Reactor.
-Aside from being unusual in play style in that gamers don’t shoot anything but merely push their opponents to their doom inside a nuclear reactor, but it is also one of the first games to use a 16-bit CPU, the Intel 8088.
+He is eventually lured to Chicago and D. Gottlieb and Co., and under a $40,000 per-game contract creates 1982’s Reactor.
+Aside from being unusual in play style in that gamers don’t shoot anything but merely push their opponents to their doom inside a nuclear reactor, it is also one of the first games to use a 16-bit CPU, the Intel 8088.

 Back in the Fold